Kristof89Szabo/milestonetwothree/src/main/java/com/exam/solid/s/README.md

 ### Single Responsibility principle

-Every software component should have one and only one responsibility.
+Every software component should have one and only one responsibility / single reason to change.
 Component can be:
 - module
 - class